agb721/agb721/README.md

 ### Hi there 👋

-I'm Andreas, and I code for quantitative research (R and Python), generative art (Python and SuperCollider), and NGO/portfolio websites (HTML, CSS, JavaScript).
+I'm Andreas, and I code for commercial software (ErgoPoseAI), quantitative research (R and Python), generative art (Python and SuperCollider), and NGO/portfolio websites (HTML, CSS, JavaScript).

 - 🔭 You can find my work-in-progress portfolio here: https://agb721.github.io/portfolio/
 - 🌱 This is one of my current commercial projects: https://ergoposeai.com/